karazlab/swyya/README.md

 # Contribution
 As a believers in open-source projects, We are welcoming contributers who aim to build the community and make it stronger.
-You can read contributing guide & enjoy building from (/contributing.md)[Contribution Guide]
+You can read contributing guide & enjoy building from [Contribution Guide](/contributing.md)